vivianahuetio/SQLZOO_Excercises/SQL_Code.md

 ## Ejercicio 2

 Comando WHERE para filtrar registros.
-Show the name for the countries that have a population of at least 200 millio
+Show the name for the countries that have a population of at least 200 millions

 ```sql